inzapp/light-pose/README.md

-# Human Pose Estimator
+# LightPose

-Human Pose Estimator is a top-down key point detection model that inspired by the yolo object detection model
+LightPose is a top-down key point detection model that inspired by the yolo object detection model

 This is a one-stage model in which both feature extraction and key point detection are performed through a simple convolution network